Design Patterns are reusable models for solving known and common problems in software architecture.

 Once you have it in a library and you can call it, your only real job is to make your object comparable somehow, you don't really have to deal with the essence of it yourself to modify it to fit your particular problem.

 Equivalent problems are somewhere between these concepts.
-These are different problems that are sufficiently similar that you can apply a same model to them, but sufficiently different that this model has to be customized considerably to be applicable in each case.
+These are different problems that are sufficiently similar that you can apply the same model to them, but sufficiently different that this model has to be customized considerably to be applicable in each case.

 Patterns that could be applied to these sorts of problems are what we can meaningfully dub design patterns.